 I got a lot of great ideas, a few new ones that I’ll be sharing with you, but one of my favorite suggestions came from my friend Mathew Normansell of edenwildfood.com a British citizen who moved to Wisconsin a few years ago.
 Mathew mentioned English bacon or British back bacon, and, DIY bacon afficionado that I am, I knew I had to make some.

-So hows English bacon different from regular bacon?
-Easy.
-A quick google will show you plenty of pictures, and, with a rudimentary knowledge of pig anatomy, you’ll be able to see where the cut comes from.
-American bacon is cut from the belly–it is pure belly.
+So how’s British style bacon different from regular bacon?
+A quick google will show you plenty of pictures, and, with a rudimentary knowledge of the parts of the pig you’ll be able to see where the cut comes from.

 How to cut it

 This is the only tricky part, especially if you’re new to hog butchery.
 Here’s how I did it, step by step.
 Also, if you need a refresher, this video tutorial on whole pig butchery is the best I’ve ever seen.

 - Skin the hog, then hang it up by it’s back feet on a skidloader, a tree, etc

 - Using a reciprocating saw, cut the animal in half through the spine

 - Lay the hog half, cut side up on a table